Which city is cheaper, Madrid or Seoul?

 Seoul is a modern, high energy, and colorful city.
 It's an amazing and huge city with tons of activities and things to do.
 Other reasons to visit include nightlife, live music, and food.

-Madrid is a cultural, diverse, and compact city.
+Madrid is a friendly, authentic, and cultural city.
 With plenty of activities and things to do, it's a huge city that draws plenty of visitors.
 And you can't forget about the shopping, museums, and nightlife.

 Let's take a look at the differences and similarities between Madrid and Seoul.
 Then, you can decide for yourself which place is better for your next trip.

-Many visitors head to Seoul specifically to visit some of its top-rated museums and other sights.
+You'll find a good number of museums and monuments packed into Seoul.
 The museums and landmarks are diverse, with notable sights including N Seoul Tower, the Bukchon Hanok Traditional Village, and the National Museum of Korea.

-Both Seoul and Madrid offer good local cuisine and restaurants.
+Both Seoul and Madrid offer amazing local cuisine and restaurants.

 Seoul has long been recognized as a culinary destination with great restaurants.
 Food is a cultural obsession here, and you'll find everything from world class street food to award winning restaurants.
 The dishes are so much more diverse than Korean barbecue and kimchi.
 Many dishes are very spicy, with popular local foods including gamjatang (pork and potato soup) and jeon (savory pancakes).

 Known for it's food and restaurant scene, Madrid is always at the top of any foodie's travel list.
 The city has a mix of flavors that come from all of Spain.
+There are amazing markets where you can grab a meal or snack.
+There are also many high quality restaurants around town where you're guaranteed a good meal.
 Local favorites include roast suckling pig, Spanish omelette, and meat and chickpea stew.

-Both Seoul and Madrid are comparable when it comes to partying.
+Both Seoul and Madrid are superb when it comes to partying.

 Seoul offers plenty to do in the evening.
 This is definitely a work hard/play hard city, with locals working long hours during the day and then partying hard late into the night.
 The nightlife scene is strong both during the week and on weekends.
 There are bars, clubs, and lounges that are frequented by locals and tourists alike.

-People head to Madrid just to party.
+Madrid has a large number of nightlife venues.
 Many tourists and international students hang out in the Huertas area, while Malasaña has a bohemian, hipster vibe with small clubs that play indie music.
 Chueca is a fun area that's known for being gay-friendly with many good bars.
 Finally, you'll find that the area around Avenida de Brasil is where famous DJs often perform.

-Both Seoul and Madrid offer a variety of live music venues.
+Both Seoul and Madrid offer amazing live music venues.

 Live music, and music in many other forms, is everyone in Seoul K-pop has put the city on the map for music, but you'll actually find a wide range of genres here including rock music and electronic dance music.